uksrc/ValSKA-HERA-beam-FWHM/README.md

 ## Overview

-ValSKA-HERA-beam-FWHM provides a Bayesian science validation case study modeling the Hydrogen Epoch of Reionization Array (HERA) using the BayesEoR modeling framework.
+ValSKA-HERA-beam-FWHM provides a Bayesian science validation case study modelling the Hydrogen Epoch of Reionization Array (HERA) using the BayesEoR modeling framework.

 ## Features

 - **Bayesian Analysis**: BayesEoR enables a joint Bayesian analysis of models for large-spectral-scale foreground emission and a stochastic signal from redshifted 21-cm emission emitted by neutral Hydrogen during the Epoch of Reionization (EoR).
-- **Sensitivity Testing**: This package tests the extent to which errors in beam modeling, parameterized in terms of the beam FWHM, can be tolerated without biasing the recovery of the 21-cm power spectrum.
+- **Sensitivity Testing**: This package tests the extent to which errors in beam modelling, parameterized in terms of the beam FWHM, can be tolerated without biasing the recovery of the 21-cm power spectrum.

 ## Contents

 ValSKA-HERA-beam-FWHM includes:
-- Results from **BaNTER** (Bayesian Null-Test Evidence Ratio) validation of the forward modeling pipeline.
+- Results from **BaNTER** (Bayesian Null-Test Evidence Ratio) validation of the forward modelling pipeline.
 - Chain files from **BayesEoR** power spectrum estimation analysis of mock HERA foreground validation data and full-sky (foregrounds + 21-cm signal) science data.
 - Links to data artifacts.